Not Sure About Medicare Coverage For Certain Healthcare Needs?

 - Three months after you turn 65

 If you miss your IEP, you have another chance to enroll.
 You can sign up for Medicare Part A and Part B between January 1 and March 31 each year.
-Your Medicare coverage then begins on July 1 of the same year.
+Your Medicare coverage begins on the first of the following month.

 Can You Change Your Medicare Coverage Once You’ve Enrolled?